Laboratory Medicare & Medicaid Compliance

 - Narrative diagnoses are not acceptable.

-- ICD-9 code(s) submitted must be consistent with documentation in the patient’s record.
+- ICD-9 codes submitted must be consistent with documentation in the patient record.

-- An ABN form must be submitted with each lab requisition when a limited coverage test is ordered without an ICD-9 code that supports the medical necessity of the test.
+- An ABN form must be submitted with each lab requisition when a limited-coverage

 Limited Coverage Tests

 Medicare and local Medicare intermediary - Palmetto GBA, have established